Magnetic tape

 Magnetic tape is a medium for magnetic storage made of a thin, magnetizable coating on a long, narrow strip of plastic film.
 It was developed in Germany in 1928, based on the earlier magnetic wire recording from Denmark.
-Devices that use magnetic tape can with relative ease record and play back audio, visual, and binary computer data.
+Devices that use magnetic tape can record and play back audio, visual, and digital computer data.

 Magnetic tape revolutionized sound recording and reproduction and broadcasting.
 It allowed radio, which had always been broadcast live, to be recorded for later or repeated airing.
-Since the early 1950s, magnetic tape has been used with computers to store large quantities of data and is still used for backup purposes.
+Since the early 1950s, magnetic tape has been used with computers to store data and is still used for backup purposes.

-Magnetic tape begins to degrade after 10–20 years and therefore is not an ideal medium for long-term archival storage.
+Magnetic tape begins to degrade after 10–20 years and, therefore, is not an ideal medium for long-term archival storage.
 The exception is data tape formats like LTO which are specifically designed for long-term archiving.

-Information in magnetic tapes is often recorded in tracks which are narrow and long areas of information recorded magnetically onto the tape, which are separate from each other and often spaced apart from adjacent tracks.
+Information in magnetic tapes is often recorded in tracks, which are narrow, separate areas of information recorded magnetically onto the tape.
 Tracks are often parallel to the length of the tape, in which case they are known as longitudinal tracks, or diagonal relative to the length of the tape in helical scan.
 There are also transverse scan and arcuate scanning, used in Quadruplex videotape.
-Azimuth recording is used to reduce or eliminate the spacing that exists between adjacent tracks.
+Azimuth recording is used to reduce crosstalk between adjacent tracks.

 Durability

 While good for short-term use, magnetic tape is highly prone to disintegration.
 Depending on the environment, this process may begin after 10–20 years.

 Over time, magnetic tape made in the 1970s and 1980s can suffer from a type of deterioration called sticky-shed syndrome.
 It is caused by hydrolysis of the binder in the tape and can render the tape unusable, but which can be treated by "baking" the tape at low temperature to remove binder layer moisture.
+This is generally a temporary treatment that allows the information recorded on the tape to be promptly read back and transcribed to other media, but does not stabilize the tape in the long term.

 Successors

 Since the introduction of magnetic tape, other technologies have been developed that can perform the same functions, and therefore, replace it.
-Such as for example, hard disk drives in computers replacing cassette tape readers such as the Atari Program Recorder and the Commodore Datasette for software, CDs and MiniDiscs replacing cassette tapes for audio, and DVDs replacing VHS tapes.
+Such as for example, hard disk drives in computers replacing cassette tape readers, such as the Atari Program Recorder and the Commodore Datasette for software, CDs and MiniDiscs replacing cassette tapes for audio, and DVDs replacing VHS tapes.
 Despite this, technological innovation continues.
 As of 2014 Sony and IBM continue to advance tape capacity.